Al Jones (English musician): Re-emergence from obscurity

 Colin Irwin, in fRoots magazine in 1998 wrote about Jones: "In 1991 he had a call from a friend who wanted to put on a concert, and couldn't believe it when he found himself agreeing to appear.
 'I couldn't play anything at first, it had been such a long time and my fingertips had gone soft.'
 But on a business trip to London he got his hands on a Strat and it felt so good he couldn't put it down.
 Gradually he eased back into gigging and sitting in with any damn band that passed by.
 'People like Wizz Jones and John Renbourn would come down and I'd play guitar with them.
 I remember John playing something and it sounded familiar and I said 'John I know that one!'
-He said 'you should do you wrote it!'
+He said 'you should…you wrote it!'
 He started writing again.
 Prolifically.
 Got a new acoustic guitar.
 And ultimately he came to record a brand new CD, Swimming Pool' in 1998.

 His gigs at that time were mainly in Cornwall and he rarely travelled beyond the Duchy's boundary.

 In 2000, Jones recorded "A little bit of Heaven" under the band name Blues De-luxe, with fellow Cornish musician and long term friend Pete Flaskett.
 The album consisted of a selection of songs from the album Swimming pool as well as some new material written by Jones and Flaskett.
-Blues De-luxe took part in festivals and gigs around cornwall for several years.
+Blues De-luxe took part in festivals and gigs around Cornwall for several years.

 In 2001, Mooncrest Records reissued Alun Ashworth-Jones as a double CD with numerous, previously unissued, "bonus" tracks including live recordings from April 1969 with a full electric band, and five acoustic tracks recorded in 1971.

 His early works were reissued in 2007 on the Castle Records label as a double CD, All My Friends Are Back Again.

 Jones died suddenly and unexpectedly on 1 June 2008 at the age of 62.